dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## Union data type

-DuckDB utilizes strong typing to provide high performance and enforce data quality.
-However, DuckDB is also as forgiving as possible using approaches like implicit casting to avoid always having to cast between data types.
+DataMiner utilizes strong typing to provide high performance and enforce data quality.
+However, DataMiner is also as forgiving as possible using approaches like implicit casting to avoid always having to cast between data types.

-Another way DuckDB enables flexibility is the new `UNION` data type.
+Another way DataMiner enables flexibility is the new `UNION` data type.
 A `UNION` data type allows for a single column to contain multiple types of values.
 This can be thought of as an “opt-in” to SQLite’s flexible data typing rules (the opposite direction of SQLite’s recently announced [strict tables](https://www.sqlite.org/stricttables.html)).

-By default DuckDB will seek the common denominator of data types when combining tables together.
+By default DataMiner will seek the common denominator of data types when combining tables together.
 The below query results in a `VARCHAR` column:

 ```sql
 SELECT 'The Motion Picture' AS movie UNION ALL